rosiegardner/anagrams-antigrams/README.md

 * Navigate to the top-level of directory.
 * Open VScode.
 * CD into root directory and bundle install project
-* Run all specs and scripts in root directory
+* Run all scripts in root directory

 ## Known Bugs

-* Unfinished
+* NO KNOWN BUGS

 ## License